Glitterbag3000/WingmanReloaded/main/configure.md

 * Enables the capture of network traffic.
 * Reloads the page.
 * Select [DETAILS]-[Cookies].
-* Copy the value of the "POESESSID".
+* Copy the value of the "POESESSID".   -->

-**Once you have the copy of your session ID, paste that into the Configuration > PoESessionID editfield.**
+**Once you have the copy of your session ID, paste that into the Configuration > PoE Cookie editfield.**

-> The ID will remain obscured, and shown as a password field.
-This is also saved to a separate Account.ini file to remain independent of the general settings.
+> The Cookie will remain obscured, and shown as a password field.
+This is also saved to a separate Cookie.json file to remain independent of the general settings.
 ### Enable the Chaos Recipe settings

 Once the ID is configured, we can enable the settings.